Hello! Great to meet you.

-I am project manager for NYC Digital Safety, an NYC-funded program that informs libraries of evergreen topics in data privacy and digital security.
+I am project director for NYC Digital Safety, an NYC-funded program that informs libraries of evergreen topics in data privacy and digital security.
 I’ve also designed and facilitated a fair number of workshops on topics like data privacy & security, web mechanics, and (human) networking skills for library staff.
 One of my crowning achievements is seeing my work included in the New York Times.